BoostGSoC20/df/include/boost/numeric/ublas/df/README.md

 * Naming convention for private class variables: `_column` or `column_` (picked)
 * Programming style of loops: `std::for_each` vs `for (auto ...)` loop (picked)
 * Name of function for appending a column or frame to another: `extend()` or `append()` (picked)

+## Examples

+Examples of usage of data frame is placed in the [`examples/df/`](../../../../../examples/df/) directory.

+## Road-map

+* Design of data structures for data frames in README.md documentation
+* C++17 implementation of `column` class
+* C++17 implementation of `frame` class
+* Expression template implementation of operations on column and frame for lazy evaluation